alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 var label = FormatTotal(total);         // reads CurrentCulture
 ```

 The code may still be valid.
-The names may even make sense in the application where they live.
 The caller contract is larger, though.

-The problem is contract mismatch.
 Mistaking an impure call for a pure one can break behavior because the caller may retry, cache, parallelize, or reorder it under assumptions that are false.

-Mistaking a pure call for an impure one is usually safer, but it gives up useful flexibility.
+Mistaking a pure call for an impure one is usually safer, but it mostly costs flexibility.
 The method becomes harder to move, cache, test, or reuse because the caller is being conservative.

-In procedural code, uncertainty often turns into manual orchestration:
+In procedural code, that uncertainty often turns into manual orchestration:

 ```csharp
 // Treat each call as potentially effectful.